vivianlinnn/power_outage_analysis/README.md

   frameborder="0"
 ></iframe>

-We utilized permutation test to test 'differences in f1_score distribution' between the 'is_winter' data and not 'not_winter' data.
-We got a p_value of: 0.13, which is greater than the observed statistic of 0.05, so we reject our null hypothesis and conclude that there is a differences between the distribution of the f1_scores of 'is_winter' and 'not_winter'.
+We utilized permutation test to test ‘differences in f1_score distribution’ between the ‘is_winter’ data and not ‘not_winter’ data.
+We got a p_value of: 0.04, which is less than the observed statistic of 0.05, so we reject our null hypothesis and conclude that there is a differences between the distribution of the f1_scores of ‘is_winter’ and ‘not_winter’.